jpvantassel/gi-website/README.md

 options in `courses.html`.
 - At the end of the spring semester update and send the course survey.
 A copy of the original course survey has been shared with the geo-institute email account.
-The form is called `Geotech Course Work Shared`.
-This form contains all of the course work as options, so before you share it remove any courses that were not offered in the summer and fall of the previous year and spring of the current year.
+The form is called `geotech_course_work_main`.
+This form contains all of the course work as options, so before you share make a copy and then remove any courses that were not offered in the summer and fall of the previous year and spring of the current year.
 Allow the survey to run for a week or so prior to the end of classes and finishing around the end of finals.
 Close the survey and